Peru's new Marxist PM says 'don't worry' as chances of radical policy shift rise - Up News Info

 “Our commitment is to Peru and to no other interest than to dedicate each and every one of our efforts to build a more just, free and dignified country.
 We will not disappoint your trust.”

-His failure to appoint a finance minister exacerbated investor concerns, JPMorgan said in a note.

-Sources close to Castillo before his swearing-in had said the economy minister role would likely go to Pedro Francke, a moderate left-leaning economist, who had helped soften the outsider candidate’s image.
+Political wrangling between the radical leftwing arm of his Free Peru party and more centrist allies followed his win.
+Sources close to Castillo before his swearing-in had said the economy minister role would likely go to Pedro Francke, a moderate left-leaning economist who had helped soften the outsider candidate’s image.

-(Reporting by Marco Aquino, writing by Hugh Bronstein Editing by Marguerita Choy and Rosalba O’Brien)
+(Reporting by Marco Aquino, writing by Hugh Bronstein and Dave Sherwood, Editing by Marguerita Choy and Rosalba O’Brien)